NZ Professional Development Calendar

 Prerequisite: Must be Accredited (or in process of becoming accredited)

-Cost:$100 for this session or $150 if doing both morning and afternoon (below) session
+Cost:$100+GST for this session or $150+GST if doing both morning and afternoon (below) session

 Includes materials eg Conflict Kit.
 Does not include lunch.